Learn - Publishing Lists and Recipes

 Opening a shared link

-When someone opens a published link, they land on a public page that works without signing in.
-The page shows a Shared list or Shared recipe badge, the title, and the items.
-A list shows its items under an Items heading; a recipe shows its ingredients under an Ingredients heading, plus its servings (“Serves 4”), prep and cook times (“Prep 15 min”, “Cook 30 min”), and an Instructions section, whenever the publisher set them.
+A published link works without an account: a signed-out visitor sees the same public page a signed-in viewer does, and is asked to sign in only if they tap Add to my budget (they return to the page right after).
+The public page shows: a Shared list or Shared recipe badge, the title, and the items.
+A list shows its items under an Items heading; a recipe shows its ingredients under Ingredients, plus its servings (“Serves 4”), prep and cook times (“Prep 15 min”, “Cook 30 min”), and an Instructions section, whenever the publisher set them.
 If the publisher disclosed a rough total, it shows as “About $X” near the top.
-No other cost appears, and nothing identifies whose budget the content came from.
+No other cost appears, and nothing on the page identifies the publisher or their budget; the public copy does not even carry a username.

 Importing into your budget

 Importing creates a fresh, editable copy in the chosen budget, and the app opens it.
 From there it is a normal list or recipe: it can be edited, checked off, turned into a shopping list, or published again, like any other.
-The imported copy starts with no prices and fills in its own estimate as the importer scans their receipts.
+The imported copy starts with no prices and builds its own estimate the same way any list does: from a price the importer types, their own receipts, or the community’s typical price where that is enabled.

 Why this default?
 An import is a copy, not a subscription.
 Adding a shared list or recipe gives you your own independent version to change however you like.
 It does not stay linked to the publisher’s copy, and it does not update when they edit theirs.
 The publisher’s prices were never in the snapshot, so your copy prices itself from your receipts, which is the estimate that is actually useful to you.